DLStahl/CapstoneRemodel/README.md

 ## Run Tests

-Tests are to be run only on the test server so they do not interfere with production or development data.
+Tests are to be run only on the test server.
+This is to avoid interfere with production (or development) data.

 See Laravel's documentation on running tests [here](https://laravel.com/docs/8.x/testing#running-tests).